as of September 24, 2020

 FOWH Visitors Policy

 Out of an abundance of caution, and in order to keep our rooms less crowded and reduce potential staff or provider exposures, we have implemented the following policies:

 - No visitors allowed in the waiting room.
 Patients only.

 - Exceptions are for a parent of a minor or someone accompanying an individual who cannot be left alone.
 Also, exceptions for special circumstances will be considered on a case-by-case basis.

 - ALL patients (and guests when allowed) will be screened before they are allowed into the office.
 We will do a quick "no-touch" temp.
+We will ask you to sign off on some screening questions.
 If your temp is 99 degrees or over, you will have to wait outside the office until a provider can evaluate the situation.
 There is ample space in the lobby downstairs for visitors to wait.

 - All staff are being screened the same as our patients and guests.

-- Call us if you have a scheduled appointment and we will try to convert it to a scheduled phone call (TeleHealth) with a Doctor or Nurse Practitioner.
+- Call us if you have a scheduled appointment and wish to convert it to a scheduled TeleHealth with a Doctor or Nurse Practitioner.